cjrace/dfeR/README.md

 ## Contributing

-Ideas for dfeR should first be raised as a [github issue](https://github.com/dfe-analytical-services/dfeR) after which anyone is free to write the code and create a pull request for review.
+Ideas for dfeR should first be raised as a [GitHub issue](https://github.com/dfe-analytical-services/dfeR) after which anyone is free to write the code and create a pull request for review.

 When contributing to dfeR you should work on a new branch and, where applicable, you will be asked to: